aguramirez/asado2.0-backend/README.md

 # asado2.0-backend
 This is a Java project that simulates a money exchange between a group of users.
 The program reads a list of users and their account balances, calculates the average balance of all users, and then generates a list of transactions to even out the balances.

-Usage<br>
+## Usage<br>
 To use the program, you need to have Java installed on your computer.
-Follow these steps to run the program:
+Follow these steps to run the program:<br>

-Open a terminal or command prompt.
+Open a terminal or command prompt.<br>
-Navigate to the directory where the program is located.
+Navigate to the directory where the program is located.<br>
-Compile the program by running the command javac Main.java.
+Compile the program by running the command javac Main.java.<br>
-Run the program by running the command java Main.
+Run the program by running the command java Main.<br>

-Functionality
+## Functionality<br>
-The program performs the following steps:
+The program performs the following steps:<br>

-Reads a list of users and their account balances.
+Reads a list of users and their account balances.<br>
-Calculates the average balance of all users.
+Calculates the average balance of all users.<br>
-Generates a list of transactions to even out the balances.
+Generates a list of transactions to even out the balances.<br>
-Outputs the list of transactions.
+Outputs the list of transactions.<br>

-Input
+## Input<br>
-The program reads a list of users and their account balances from the usuarios ArrayList.
+The program reads a list of users and their account balances from the usuarios ArrayList.<br>

-Output
+## Output<br>
-The program outputs a list of transactions to the console.
+The program outputs a list of transactions to the console.<br>

-Known Issues
+## Known Issues<br>
-There are no known issues with this program at this time.
+There are no known issues with this program at this time.<br>

-Future Development
+## Future Development<br>
-Future development of this program could include:
+Future development of this program could include:<br>

-Adding input validation to ensure that user input is in the correct format.
+Adding input validation to ensure that user input is in the correct format.<br>
-Adding the ability to read user input from a file.
+Adding the ability to read user input from a file.<br>
-Adding the ability to save the list of transactions to a file.
+Adding the ability to save the list of transactions to a file.<br>